MoyasiGinko/E-commerce-project/DOC.md

 ## Overview

-The second user story centers around providing customers with a smooth and secure checkout process, aiming to complete their purchases quickly.
-The system facilitates the addition of items to the cart, provides a clear order review, and ensures a secure payment process with support for multiple payment methods.
+The second user story focuses on providing customers with a smooth and secure checkout process for quick purchase completion.
+The system enables users to add items to the cart, provides a clear order review, and ensures a secure payment process with support for multiple payment methods.
 Real-time order updates enhance the transaction experience.

 ## Acceptance Criteria